salesforce/scv-partner-telephony-quickstart/README.md

 Allow Service Cloud Voice to communicate with your telephony provider.
 The package you're creating includes a ConversationVendorInfo instance and other optional resources.

-1. Clone the `scv-external-telephony-quickstart` repository.
+1. Clone the `scv-partner-telephony-quickstart` repository.

         ```
         git clone https://github.com/salesforce/scv-partner-telephony-quickstart
-        cd scv-external-telephony-quickstart
+        cd scv-partner-telephony-quickstart
         npm install     //this will install sfdx cli
         ```
     - You can also install the Salesforce CLI separately, see [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli)
     - If you already have Salesforce CLI installed, please make sure to update it to the latest version by `sfdx update` This is very important because we've added our new Metadata type supported
     - Make sure to use API version 52.0 in the sfdx project.
 You can find it in the sfdx-project.json, and if you have the local API version override, make sure it is 52.0, see [this help doc](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_troubleshoot_api_sync.htm).
     - If you are not using API version 52.0 or an older Salesforce CLI version, you may see errors related to the ConversationVendorInfo Metadata type.
-The error message from Salesforce CLI will be similar to: `Unexpected file found in package directory: /Users/.../scv-external-telephony-quickstart/force-app/main/default/ConversationVendorInformation/sampleVendor.ConversationVendorInformation-meta.xml`
+The error message from Salesforce CLI will be similar to: `Unexpected file found in package directory: /Users/.../scv-partner-telephony-quickstart/force-app/main/default/ConversationVendorInformation/sampleVendor.ConversationVendorInformation-meta.xml`

 2. Create your Conversation Vendor Information instance.
-You can find a sample file in `scv-external-telephony-quickstart/force-app/main/default/ConversationVendorInformation/sampleVendor.ConversationVendorInformation-meta.xml`.
+You can find a sample file in `scv-partner-telephony-quickstart/force-app/main/default/ConversationVendorInformation/sampleVendor.ConversationVendorInformation-meta.xml`.
     - ConversationVendorInfo is a Setup entity that stores basic information about a telephony vendor.
     - An AppExchange package should at least have one ConversationVendorInfo instance.
     - A ConversationVendorInfo record is required when customers creating a Contact Center by importing an XML file in their Salesforce org.